Happy Mondays: First incarnation

 Musically, the band fused indie pop guitars with a rhythmic style that owed much to house music, Krautrock, funk, and northern soul.
 Much of their music was remixed by popular DJs, emphasising the dance influences even further.
 In style and dress, they crossed hippy fashion and ideals with 1970s glamour.
 Sartorially and musically, the band helped to encourage the psychedelic revival associated with acid house.
 One of their most popular songs is "Lazyitis (One Armed Boxer)", featuring a surreal duet between Ryder and Karl Denver.
 In February 1991, Happy Mondays played in Rock in Rio 2 at the Maracanã Stadium in Rio de Janeiro, Brazil, and went to meet Ronnie Biggs in Brazil with Piers Morgan, who at the time was a writer for The Sun newspaper.
-The Mondays influenced many bands around the Northwest and beyond, including the Stone Roses, Oasis, and the Charlatans.
+The Mondays influenced many bands around the Northwest and beyond, including the Stone Roses, Oasis and the Charlatans.
 A multi-city US tour followed, with the group returning home early in May 1991.
-In 1991, they played to 30,000 people at Elland Road, Leeds, said to be the Happy Mondays' own Spike Island.
+In 1991, they played to 30,000 people at Elland Road, Leeds, said to be Happy Mondays' own Spike Island.
 By July that year, they revealed details of a fourteen track 'official bootleg' live album, Baby Big Head, recorded at the Elland Road concert.
 The official record label release, Live followed later in the year.

 Yes Please! followed in 1992, produced by Chris Frantz and Tina Weymouth, recorded at Eddy Grant's studio in Barbados.
 The album was a commercial failure that bankrupted Factory Records.